727800350/note/cs/scheme.md

 Here is a (non-exhaustive) list of FP features:

-1. First-Class Functions: mean that you can store functions into a variable
+1. **First-Class Functions**: mean that you can store functions into a variable
-1. High-Order Functions: functions can return functions or receive other functions as params
+1. **High-Order Functions**: functions can return functions or receive other functions as params
-1. Pure Functions: mean that the function does not change any value, it just receives data and output data, just like our beloved functions from Mathematics.
+1. **Pure Functions**: mean that the function does not change any value, it just receives data and output data, just like our beloved functions from Mathematics.
-1. Closures: mean that you can save some data inside a function that is only accessible to a specific returning function, i.e the returning function keeps its execution environment.
+1. **Closures**: mean that you can save some data inside a function that is only accessible to a specific returning function, i.e the returning function keeps its execution environment.
-1. Immutable State: means that you can not change any state at all (even though you can get a new state).
+1. **Immutable State**: means that you can not change any state at all (even though you can get a new state).

-Lisp: List Processing

-Guile implements Scheme as described in the Revised5Report on the Algorithmic Language Scheme (usually known as R5RS), providing clean and general data and control structures.
-Guile goes beyond the rather austere language presented in R5RS, extending it with a module system, full access to POSIX system calls, networking support, multiple threads, dynamic linking, a foreign function call interface, powerful string processing, and many other features needed for programming in the real world.

-It is easy to call Scheme code from C code and vice versa, giving the application designer full control of how and when to invoke the interpreter.
-Applications can add new functions, data types, control structures, and even syntax to Guile, creating a domain-specific language tailored to the task at hand, but based on a robust language design.

-Since the 2.0, Guile architecture supports compiling any language to its core virtual machine bytecode, and Scheme is just one of the supported languages.
-Other supported languages are Emacs Lisp, ECMAScript (commonly known as Javascript) and Brainfuck, and work is under discussion for Lua, Ruby and Python.

 ## Start and exit
 guile 的启动方式